IRTF-HRPC/drafts/draft-association.md

 Research questions
 ==================

-1. How does the architecture of the internet enable and/or inhibit the right to freedom of association and assembly?
+How does the architecture of the internet enable and/or inhibit the right to freedom of assembly and association?

-2. If the Internet is used to exercise the right to freedom of association, what are the implications for its architecture and infrastructure?

 Methodology
 ============

-The initial work on establishing the relationship between the Internet architecture, protocols, standards and human rights has been inductive and explorative in nature and sought to establish causal, or even deterministic, relationships.
-This relationship has been established in {{RFC8280}} through a series of case studies.
+The initial work on establishing the relationship between the Internet architecture, protocols, standards and human rights has resulted in {{RFC8280}}.
+This work was inductive and explorative in nature and sought to establish causal or even deterministic relationships.
+These relationships have been established in {{RFC8280}} through a series of case studies.
 From these observations propositions were deduced about more specific relationships between technical artifacts and specific rights.

-Subsequently the hypothesis generating research in {{RFC8280}}, which was based on process tracing, semi-structured interviews and quantiative and qualitative document analysis, has been validated through confirmatory research which has taken the form of Human Rights Protocol Reviews.
-These reviews have sought to confirm the causal relationship that have been proposed as an hypothesis in RFC8280, by using the proposed conceptual framework in a wide range of different cases.
+Subsequently the hypothesis generating research in {{RFC8280}}, which established the relationship between the Internet architecture, protocols, standards and human rights, which was based on process tracing, semi-structured interviews and quantiative and qualitative document analysis, has been validated through confirmatory research which has taken the form of Human Rights Protocol Reviews.
+These reviews have sought to confirm the causal relationship that have been proposed as an hypothesis in {{RFC8280}}, by using the proposed conceptual framework in a wide range of different cases.

-This research aims to deepen the understanding about the relationship between the Internet architecture, protocols, and standards on the one hand, and the human rights of freedom of assembly and association.
+The focus of this document is continue the research by deepening the understanding about the relationship between the Internet architecture, protocols, and standards on the one hand, and the human rights of freedom of assembly and association on the other.
 In this sense this research continues the work proposed in {{RFC8280}} and follows the primary aim of the Human Rights Protocol Consideration Research Group, as laid out in its charter, where it states that the aim of the research is to 'to expose the relation between protocols and human rights, with a focus on the rights to freedom of expression and freedom of assembly'.
 The guidelines in {{RFC8280}} describe a relationship between the right to freedom of assembly and association and connectivity, security, censorship resistance, anonymity, pseudonymity, accessibility, decentralization, adaptability, and outcome transparency.
 This work aims to deepen the understanding of these relationships, without providing new guidelines.
 Nonetheless the conclusions of this work could inform the development of new guidelines such as is done in draft-irtf-hrpc-guidelines.

 The proposition that is researched here is the following: 'The Internet infrastructure has significant implications on the ability of people to excercise their human rights to freedom of association and assembly'.
 We will aim to test the causal relationship through a case-selection.
 In the selection of the cases we have adopted a purposive sampling approach, aimed at the typicality and paradigmatic nature of the cases {{SeawrightGerring}} and help us achieve an attempt at an an ethnography of infrastructure {{Star}}.
 Subsequently we analyze the cases with the theoretical framework provided in the literature review and provide recommendations based on the findings.

 Literature Review
 =================

 The right to freedom of assembly and association protects and enables collective action and expression {{UDHR}} {{ICCPR}}.
-These right ensures everyone in a society has the opportunity to express the opinions they hold in common with others, which in turn facilitates dialogue among citizens, as well as with political leaders or governments {{OSCE}}.
-The following is relevant because in the process of democratic delibration, causes and opinions are more widely heard when a group of people come together behind the same cause or issue {{Tocqueville}}.
+It's purpose is to ensure that everyone in a society has the opportunity to express the opinions they hold in common with others.
+What this allows is a tool for facilitating dialogue among citizens, as well as with political leaders or governments {{OSCE}}.
+In a democracy, causes and opinions are more widely heard when a group of people come together behind the same cause or issue {{Tocqueville}}.

-In international law, the right to freedom of assembly and association protect any collective, gathered either permanently or temporarily for "peaceful" purposes.
+In international law, the right to freedom of assembly and association protects any collective, gathered either permanently or temporarily for "peaceful" purposes.
 It is important to underline the property of "freedom" because the right to freedom of association and assembly is voluntary and uncoerced: anyone can join or leave a group of choice, which in turn means one should not be forced to either join, stay or leave.

 The difference between freedom of assembly and freedom of association is merely gradual one: the former tends to have an informal and ephemeral nature, whereas the latter refers to established and permanent bodies with specific objectives.
 Nonetheless, one and the other are protected to the same degree.

-An assembly is an intentional and temporary gathering of a collective in a private or public space for a specific purpose: demonstrations, indoor meetings, strikes, processions, rallies or even sits-in {{UNHRC}}.
-Association on the other hand has a more formal and established nature.
+Where an n assembly is an intentional and temporary gathering of a collective in a private or public space for a specific purpose: demonstrations, indoor meetings, strikes, processions, rallies or even sits-in {{UNHRC}}; association has a more formal and established nature.
 It refers to a group of individuals or legal entities brought together in order to collectively act, express, pursue or defend a field of common interests {{UNGA}}.
-Within this category we can think about civil society organizations, clubs, cooperatives, NGOs, religious associations, political parties, trade unions or foundations.
+Think about civil society organizations, clubs, cooperatives, NGOs, religious associations, political parties, trade unions or foundations.

 Even if privacy and freedom of expression are the most discussed human rights when it comes to the online world, the right to freedom of assembly and association is quintessential for the Internet.
 Online association and assembly are crucial to mobilise groups and people where physical gatherings have been impossible or dangerous {{APC}}.
-Throughout the world -from the Arab Spring to Latin American student movements and the #WomensMarch- the Internet has also played a crucial role by providing a means for the fast dissemination of information that was otherwise mediated by broadcast media, or even forbidden by the government {{Pensado}}.
+Throughout the world -from the Arab Spring to Latin American student movements and the #WomensMarch- the Internet has played a crucial role by providing means for the fast dissemination of information  otherwise mediated by broadcast media, or even forbidden by the government {{Pensado}}.
 According to Hussain and Howard the Internet helped to "build solidarity networks and identification of collective identities and goals, extend the range of local coverage to international broadcast networks" and as platform for contestation for "the future of civil society and information infrastructure" {{HussainHoward}}.

 The IETF itself, defined as a 'open global community' of network designers, operators, vendors, and researchers is also protected by freedom of assembly and association {{RFC3233}}.
 Discussions, comments and consensus around RFCs are possible because of the collective expression that freedom of association and assembly allow.
 The very word “protocol” found its way into the language of computer networking based on the need for collective agreement among network users {{HafnerandLyon}}.